milnegeneseo/suny-geneseo-writing-guide/docs/_conventions/common-errors.md

 The *Good Writing* and *Process* sections of the *The Guide* offer constructive suggestions to the writer preparing to write or the writer grappling with a work in progress.
 The [Grammar and Usage]({{ site.baseurl }}/conventions/grammar-and-usage) page offers some intellectual perspective on issues surrounding the way speakers speak and writers write.

-You are probably reading the present page because the paper you completed has been returned to you and you wish to correct errors or avoid them in your next assignment.
-If you're a particularly assiduous writer, you may be here in hopes of identifying a few last errors in the penultimate draft of a not-yet-submitted writing project.
+You are probably reading the present page because the paper you completed has been returned to you and you wish to make improvements in your next one.
+If you're a particularly assiduous writer, you may be here to resolve a few last areas of uncertainty in the penultimate draft of a not-yet-submitted writing project.
 In any case, you are past the speculative and planning stage of writing and are looking for some quick and specific fixes.

-If your work has errors in thinking or organization, you would benefit from re-reading the *Good Writing* pages, particularly the page on [Organization]({{ site.baseurl }}/principles/organization).
+If your work shows problems in logic or organization, you would benefit from re-reading the *Good Writing* pages, particularly the page on [Organization]({{ site.baseurl }}/principles/organization).
 You might also find it helpful to review the checklists below.
-If it's errors in usage, style, spelling, or punctuation that you need to fix or hope to avoid, skip down to the list of selected errors [below](#errorlist).
+If you are looking to make improvements in usage, style, spelling, or punctuation, skip down to the list of tips [below](#errorlist).

 ## Thinking